PRANAVPADMANABHANK/News-Weather-React-App/README.md

 The Local Language News Aggregator with Weather Information is a web application developed using React and Redux.
 It combines news aggregation functionality with real-time weather updates based on the user's geolocation.
 The project aims to deliver a personalized and informative experience to users, allowing them to stay updated on the latest news articles while being aware of the current weather conditions, including a forecast for multiple days.

+Prepared By:
+This project was prepared by Pranav K. You can contact me at pranavkkeloth@gmail.com.

 Key Features

 News Aggregation